 Jira Backlog Grooming Is Just Like Gardening

-With the correct practices and organization, Jira backlog grooming can be fruitful and insightful; it can also make for easier sprint planning in the future.
-We’ll cover the best practices to help make you successful, and show you how to prioritize your Jira backlog with Visor.
+In fact, with the correct practices, workflows, and organization, Jira backlog grooming can be fruitful and insightful; it can also make for easier sprint planning in the future.

 • Closing out outdated issues